kirya355/cloudpayments_flutter/README.md

 # cloudpayments_flutter

-A Flutter plugin for integrating Cloudpaymanets in Android and iOS applications.
+A Flutter plugin for integrating Cloudpaymanets in Android and iOS (test) applications.